The Moral Authority of Original Meaning

 60 Pages Posted: 11 Apr 2022 Last revised: 17 Nov 2022

 Date Written: March 3, 2022

-One of the most significant developments in constitutional theory in recent years has been Adrian Vermeule’s critique of originalism from within the natural-law tradition.
-This Article is the first full-length response to Vermeule’s critique, presenting an affirmative argument for originalism from within the natural-law tradition.
+One of the most enduring criticisms of originalism is that it lacks a sufficiently compelling moral justification.
+Scholars operating within the natural-law tradition have been among the foremost critics of originalism’s morality, yet originalists have yet to offer a sufficient defense of originalism from within the natural-law tradition that demonstrates that these critics are mistaken.
+That task has become more urgent in recent years due to Adrian Vermeule’s critique of originalism from within the natural-law tradition, which has received greater attention than previous critiques.
+This Article is the first full-length response to the natural-law critique of originalism as represented by Vermeule, presenting an affirmative argument for originalism from within the natural-law tradition.
 Although other theorists have offered natural-law justifications for originalism, they have not yet developed a theory of legitimate authority, which is essential both to the natural-law tradition and to originalism.
 This Article fills that gap by grounding originalism in the legitimate authority of the people-as-sovereign.

 In doing so, it draws upon and adapts centuries-old natural-law arguments in favor of popular sovereignty that have rarely been mentioned in American law reviews and have never been presented as the basis for originalism.
 By creating a novel synthesis between this natural-law theory of popular sovereignty and originalism, the Article offers new responses to longstanding objections to popular-sovereignty-based originalist theories, such as the exclusion of women and enslaved Black people from the ratification process.